 The Interboro School Food Service Program is operated by a private food service management company, Nutrition Inc. Nutrition, Inc. makes every effort to provide the most nutritious breakfasts and lunches available to your children.
-If for some reason you are not pleased with the quality of the food, service or some other aspect of the program, please contact the Food Service Director at 610-461-6700 Ext 2153.
+If for some reason you are not pleased with the quality of the food, service, or some other aspect of the program, please contact the Food Service Director at 610-461-6700 Ext 2153.

-For the 2024-2025 school year, breakfast and lunch will be free to all enrolled students, both virtual and inperson.
+Breakfast and lunch will be free to all enrolled students, both virtual and in-person.